-Marsh & McLennan Companies Inc., and its consolidated subsidiaries (the "Company") is a global professional services firm in the areas of risk, strategy and people.
-The Company helps clients build the confidence to thrive through the power of perspective of its four market-leading businesses.
-With annual revenue of \$23 billion, the Company has more than 85,000 colleagues advising clients in over 130 countries.
+Marsh McLennan Companies Inc., and its consolidated subsidiaries (Marsh McLennan or the "Company") a global professional services firm in the areas of risk, strategy and people.
+The Company helps clients build the confidence to thrive through the power of perspective of our four market-leading businesses.
+With annual revenue of over \$24 billion, the Company has more than 90,000 colleagues advising clients in over 130 countries.